RyanPetersen-89/Horiseon-Challenge-Project/README.md

     - Along the way, I got comfortable with the various GIT commands that were used to push the project to git hub so that I could complete the assignment.

 ## The Outcome
 I feel satisfied with the final outcome, after checking both the original and my finished project.
-I believe that I did not make any changes to the front end of the project while also cleaning up the back end of the project. <a href="https://ryanpetersen-89.github.io/Horiseon-Challenge-Project/">Here</a> is the link to the front end of my final results.
+I believe that I did not make any changes to the front end of the project while also cleaning up the back end of the project.

 ### Pros
 - I learned and reinforced a lot of the ideas we learned the first week as well as a lot of the ideas I had already taught myself in the month prior to this course.